-Credit risk is an inherently judgemental area due to the use of subjective assumptions and a high degree of estimation.
+Risk Our Response Risk Credit risk is an inherently judgmental area due to the use of subjective assumptions and a high degree of estimation.
 The impairment provision relating to the Group's loan portfolio requires the Directors to make judgements over the ability of the Groups' customers to make future loan repayments.
 The Group adopted IFRS 9 from 1 January 2018.
 IFRS 9 requires loan loss provisions to be determined on an Expected Credit Loss ("ECL") basis.

-The largest element of credit risk relates to Loans and Advances to Customers where the Bank is exposed to secured and unsecured lending to private and commercial clients.
+The largest element of credit risk relates to Loans and Advances to Customers where the bank is exposed to secured and unsecured lending to private and commercial clients.
 Individual impairment assessments are made for loans classified as Stage 3 and 2.
 This is based on assumptions around probability of default and the present value of future cash flows arising primarily from the sale or repossession of collateral.
 For loans classified as stage 1 ECL is determined through the use of a model.
 The model used by the Group to determine expected losses requires judgement to the input parameters and assumptions as set out in Notes 3.4 and 4.1 of the financial statements.

-The most significant areas where we identified greater levels of management judgement are:

-- staging of loans and the identification of Significant Increase in Credit Risk; - key assumptions in the model including probability of default ("PD") and loss given default ("LGD") including the present value of future cash flows from collateral; - Use of macro-economic variables reflecting a range of future scenarios.
+The most significant areas where we identified greater levels of management judgement are: staging of loans and the identification of Significant Increase in Credit Risk; key assumptions in the model including probability of default ("PD") and loss given default ("LGD") including the present value of future cash flows from collateral; Use of macro-economic variables reflecting a range of future scenarios.
+Our Response Planning We have performed a risk assessment over the Group and Parent Company's loan portfolio to identify areas of heightened risk.

-Disclosures regarding the Group's and Parent Company's measurement and classification of financial instruments held under IFRS 9 are key to understanding the key judgements and inputs.

-Planning

-We have performed a risk assessment over the Group and Parent Company's loan portfolio to identify areas of heightened risk.

 We have assessed the methodology of identifying Significant Increase in Credit Risk.

-Controls Testing

-We have tested the design and operating effectiveness of the key controls operating across the Group in relation to credit processes (including underwriting, monitoring, collections and provisioning).
+Controls Testing We have tested the design and operating effectiveness of the key controls operating across the Group in relation to credit processes (including underwriting, monitoring, collections and provisioning).
 This also included attendance at a Non-Performing Loan Committee meeting, missed payments monitoring, credit reviews at origination and annual review, watch list movements through the year, and revaluation controls.

-Test of detail

-We have reviewed credit files in order to verify data used in the determination of PD and LGD assumptions.
+Test of detail We have reviewed credit files in order to verify data used in the determination of PD and LGD assumptions.
 This was performed for all loans in Stage 3 and Stage 2 and for a sample of loans in Stage 1 with characteristics of heightened credit risk (e.g. high Loan-to-Value secured exposures and unsecured exposures).

-Expected Credit Loss Models

-We have assessed the models used by management to determine expected loss calculations.
-We have:

-- Considered the methodology used by management; - Tested the data inputs used in applying the methodology adopted and assessed for reasonableness; - Tested the completeness of the loan portfolio applied to the model; - Tested the process in place to allocate loans to the respective risk categories (Staging); - Reviewed the key assumptions applied to determine probability of default and loss given default; - We have included in-house Credit Risk and Economic specialists in the assessment of model approach and assumptions.
+Expected Credit Loss Models We have assessed the models used by management to determine expected loss calculations.
+We have: Considered the methodology used by management; Tested the data inputs used in applying the methodology adopted and assessed for reasonableness; Tested the process in place to allocate loans to the respective risk categories (Staging); Reviewed the key assumptions applied to determine probability of default and loss given default; We have included in-house Credit Risk and Economic specialists in the assessment of model approach and assumptions.
+Disclosures We evaluated whether the disclosures are a clear true and fair reflection of managements approach to classification and measure under IFRS 9 and key assumptions made.
+Key observations We found the approach taken in respect of loan loss provisions to be consistent with the requirements of IFRS 9 and judgements made were reasonable.

-Disclosures

-We evaluated whether the disclosures are a clear true and fair reflection of managements approach to classification and measure under IFRS 9 and key assumptions made.

-Key observations

-We found the approach taken in respect of loan loss provisions to be consistent with the requirements of IFRS 9 and judgements made were reasonable.

 Disclosures were appropriate.

-Revenue Recognition: Effective Interest Rate

-Group - £76.9 million; 2018: £65.3 million (See Note 8)
+Revenue Recognition: Effective Interest Rate Group - £76.9 million; 2018: £65.3 million (See Note 8)